zdravkov/kendo-docs/api/mobile/scroller.md

 ---
 title: kendo.mobile.ui.Scroller
-meta_title: Configuration, methods and events in Mobile Scroller widget
+meta_title: Configuration, methods and events of Kendo UI Mobile Scroller
 meta_description: How to configure a mobile scroller in Kendo UI HTML5 mobile framework, use methods to scroll the container to a specified location and control behavior with events.
 slug: api-mobile-scroller
 relatedDocs: gs-mobile-scroller